Meszerus/http-security-headers-sandbox/README.md

 # HTTP Security Headers Sandbox

-This app is a sandbox for demonstrating web security exploits, for which certain HTTP headers can help protect against.
+This ExpressJS app is a sandbox for demonstrating web security exploits, for which certain HTTP headers can help protect against.

 ## Installation